-Trace/Calcs menu allows the user to apply a smoothing function to a trace and also remove trace spurs, or scale spurs to dBc.
+Trace/Calcs allows the user to apply a smoothing function to a trace in the plot area, and also remove spurs or scale spurs to dBc.

-Note: By default, smoothing is set to off and Spur Display is set to Normal at a threshold of 12dB, meaning any spur > 12dB will be recorded in the spur table.
+Note: By default, smoothing is set to off and Spur Display is set to Normal at a threshold of 12dB meaning any spur > 12dB will be recorded in the spur table.